The best way to get to know Pravega is to start it up and run a sample Pravega application.

 Run Pravega in standalone mode

-Lets download and run the "Hello World" Pravega sample reader and writer apps.
+Download and run the "Hello World" Pravega sample reader and writer applications.
 Pravega dependencies will be pulled from maven central.

 Note: The samples can also use a locally compiled version of Pravega.
-For more information about this see the note on maven publishing in the README.md.
+For more information, please see the README note on maven publishing.

 Download the Pravega-Samples git repo